NEDev2/AwesomeBudget/README.md

 # AwesomeBudget 🌟
 *A budget-saving tool tailored for teenagers, created by AI!*

 Welcome to AwesomeBudget!
-Based on an example monthly allowance or income of ₪1,500 ILS, here's a comprehensive breakdown to help teenagers manage their finances effectively.
+Based on an example monthly allowance or income of `$402.14 USD / ₪1,500 ILS`, here's a comprehensive breakdown to help teenagers manage their finances effectively.

 ## 🚨 Emergency Savings (8%)
-**Total:** ₪120 ILS
+**Total:** `$32.17 USD / ₪120 ILS`
 **Purpose:** A buffer for unexpected expenses or surprises that might come up in a teenager's life.
 **Examples:**
 - 🩺 **Health:** Unplanned medical needs or sports injuries.